anpicasso/cs2-multiserver-autoconfig/README.md

 - **Usage:** `./spawn_cs2_instances.sh <count> <ip> <gslt> [start_game_port=27015] [start_tv_port=27050]`
 - **What it does:**
   - Ensures dependencies (`jq`, `tmux`, etc.) on Debian/Ubuntu.
-  - Clones `cs2-multiserver` directly into the same directory where this script resides if missing.
+  - Downloads `cs2-multiserver` directly into the same directory where this script resides if missing.
   - Runs initial setup or update for `cs2-server`/`msm`.
   - Creates `/home/tmt2/storage` (with `sudo` if needed).
   - Starts `count` instances named `@game1 .. @gameN`, incrementing from the starting ports.